Step One: Understanding the Context

 In addition, we monitor 9 countries remotely, typically from a nearby country office.
 In these “non-presence” countries, the analysis centers on identifying anomalies and spotlighting deteriorating conditions.
 Based on a lighter, scalable version of FEWS NET's traditional methodology, remote monitoring reports may offer less depth and detail than those from a presence country, where at least one full-time analyst is devoted to data collection and analysis.
 Even so, the approach has been useful in highlighting food security trends in countries as diverse as Honduras, Tajikistan, and the Central African Republic.

 Step Three: Analyzing and Forecasting Outcomes

 Drawing on the knowledge base and evidence from ongoing monitoring, field analysts use scenario development methodology to outline conditions and outcomes, make assumptions about the future, and forecast likely outcomes.
-These scenarios form the basis of FEWS NET's quarterly Food Security Outlook reports, issued in January, April, July, and October.
+These scenarios form the basis of FEWS NET's Food Security Outlook reports, issued three times a year in February, June, and September.
 In other months, developments and changes to the scenario are reported in Food Security Outlook Updates.

 Step Four: Classifying Food Insecurity

 To describe the anticipated severity of acute food insecurity, FEWS NET analysts use the Integrated Food Security Phase Classification (IPC 3.0).
 Widely accepted by the humanitarian relief community around the world, this five-level scale uses common language and standards.
 It is intended to help governments and other humanitarian actors quickly understand a crisis (or potential crisis) and take action.